dgraph-io/auth0-integration/README.md

 There's not much to do in the app at this point, but you have a working Slash GraphQL and Auth0 setup running, so start working on your schema in `deploy/SlashGraphQL/schema.graphql` and build a serverless GraphQL app.

+The app works with username+password signup, not social sign in.
+If the app allows social sign in, or needs to enrich the claims in the JWT with data from Slash GraphQL, then further rules and hooks are needed for those flows.

 # Learn more

 * Read a tutorial on building apps with Slash GraphQL in the Dgraph GraphQL [docs](https://dgraph.io/docs/graphql/overview/)